 For an accurate estimate of how much your single storey extension will cost, use our extension cost calculator.

 Bear in mind too that the cost tends to be lower than that of a double storey extension because it will need less substantial foundations and steelworks.
 However, two storey extensions are more cost-effective per square metre, so consider your options carefully.

-What is the cost of a single storey extension interior fit-out?
+What is the cost of the interior fit-out?

 The cost of fitting out a single storey extension will depend on the rooms within, but these interior fitting costs for extensions will give you a good start:

 - For a kitchen, budget from around £5,000 to £20,000, depending on the specification; if you go high end, costs can increase significantly on this.

 - For a utility room, factor in from around £1,500 to £11,000, according to its size and the level of fittings.